2008 Mumbai attacks: Extradition of Tahawwur Rana

-On 13 February 2025, US President Donald Trump confirmed the extradition of Rana to India, which was confirmed by the Supreme Court of the United States in May 2023, after the Government of India renewed its request for his extradition.
+On 13 February 2025, US President Donald Trump confirmed the extradition of Rana to India, which was confirmed by the Supreme Court of the United States in May 2023, after the government of India renewed its request for his extradition.
 On 8 April 2025, after Rana's last plea to stop his extradition was rejected by the Supreme Court of the United States, a team of National Investigation Agency officers arrived in the United States to take Rana into custody.
 He arrived in Delhi on 10 April 2025.

 Memorials

 On the first anniversary of the event, the state paid homage to the victims of the attack.
 Force One—a new security force created by the Maharashtra government—staged a parade from Nariman Point to Chowpatty.
 Other memorials and candlelight vigils were also organised at the various locations where the attacks occurred.

 Mumbai 26/11 Attacks memorial bearing the names of people killed at Chhatrapati Shivaji Terminus.

 On the second anniversary of the event, homage was again paid to the victims.

 On the 10th anniversary of the 26/11 Mumbai terror attacks, Nariman House, one of the several establishments that were targeted by the Lashkar-e-Taiba terrorists, were to be declared a memorial and renamed as Nariman Light House.

 The Indian Express group hosts an annual memorial event, 26/11 – Stories of Strength, in Mumbai to pay homage to those killed in the ghastly terror attacks in the city in 2008.
 The memorial event started in 2016, is now organised at the Gateway of India and brings forth the inspiring stories of courage and strength of more than 100 survivors that the Indian Express has interviewed over the past decade.
 Actor Amitabh Bachchan has been the brand ambassador for the event over the years.

+On 22 November 2025, 4 days before the 17th anniversary of the attack, actor Shah Rukh Khan, along with prominent public figures and Maharashtra Chief Minister Devendra Fadnavis paid tribute to the victims at the Global Peace Awards held the Gateway of India in Mumbai, near to the Taj Hotel, one of the sites of the attack.
+In his speech, Khan also paid tribute to the security personnel who were martyred in the attacks, while stating that when peace prevails, nothing can shake or defeat India, or break the spirit of its people.